Who can use this feature?

 You have full flexibility and can invite all users manually or if you have an existing data base do it simply through the use of our Excel (CSV) template whether for a part (only staff for example) or for everyone.
 We recommend inviting a few staff members manually first and then use the excel templates.

-The method is always the same, invite your staff, create a contact group and assign your staff and then invite a parent.
+The method is always the same, invite your staff, create a contact book and assign your staff and then invite a parent.
 You only need the name, email and mobile number.

 When inviting parents, we recommend adding under the "Job Title" include the name of the Child and year group.